SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    -> let someVideoMode = VideoMode()
    << // someVideoMode : VideoMode = C4REPL9VideoMode (has 4 children)

-Structures and classes both use initializer syntax when creating new instances.
+Structures and classes both use initializer syntax for new instances.
 The simplest form of initializer syntax uses the type name of the class or structure followed by empty parentheses, such as ``Resolution()`` or ``VideoMode()``.
 This creates a new instance of the class or structure,